danmasta/lo/docs/docs/types.md

 toString([1, 2, 3]);           // '1,2,3'
 ```

-These conversions are driven by the same descriptors, so they work across every registered type (including iterables and iterator objects) rather than a hard-coded list.
+These conversions are driven by the same descriptors, so they work across every registered type (including iterables and iterator objects), rather than a hard-coded list.

 ## The type registry

-All known types live in `TYPES`, keyed by name
+All known types live in the `TYPES` constant (keyed by name)

 ```js
 import { TYPES } from 'lo';